Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 High cholesterol

 A cholesterol test measures the different types of cholesterol in your body.
-Too much bad cholesterol can clog up your arteries, so it’s vital to know your levels.
+Too much bad cholesterol (non-high density lipoprotein or non-HDL) can clog up your arteries, so it's helpful to know your levels.

 Anaemia

-Low iron levels can cause iron deficiency anaemia, making you feel cold, tired and lightheaded.
-An iron blood test can help rule this out.
+Low iron levels can cause iron deficiency anaemia, which can make you feel tired, short of breath or look paler than usual.⁶ An iron blood test can help rule this out.

 Underactive (or overactive) thyroid

-Problems with your thyroid gland can lead to tiredness, low mood and weight issues.
-A thyroid blood test checks for any underlying issues.
+Problems with your thyroid gland can lead to tiredness, low mood and weight issues.⁷,⁸ A thyroid blood test checks for any underlying issues related to your thyroid.

-On the NHS, everybody over 40 is entitled to the NHS Health Check every 5 years.
+On the NHS, everybody over 40-74 without certain pre-existing medical conditions are entitled to the NHS Health Check every 5 years which checks for some markers e.g. cholesterol.⁹

-But what if you’re under 40, between health checks, or just curious about what's going on inside your body?
+But what if you’re not in this age range, between health checks, or just curious about what's going on inside your body and want to have a blood test to check different markers?

 How reliable are at-home blood tests?

-At-home blood tests are reliable, but there are a few things to bear in mind.
+At-home blood tests are reliable, and go through the same process as blood samples taken in hospital or GP practices.
+There are however a few things to bear in mind.

 Can you do a full blood test at home?